JonathanWilbur/asn1-d/README.md

   - [x] Change the template to accept any type that `isFloatingPoint`.
   - [x] Validate base-10 decoding
   - [x] Remove dependency on `FloatRep` and `DoubleRep`
-  - [ ] Section 8.5.3 might mean that you have to support encoding with all bases.
-  - [ ] Ensure no overflows on returning a `float`
+  - [x] Ensure no overflows on returning a `float`
-  - [ ] Ensure using base-8 or base-16 cannot be used to overflow
+  - [x] Ensure using base-8 or base-16 cannot be used to overflow
   - [x] Remove `approxEqual` from unit tests, if possible
-- [ ] Do some more unit testing for extreme lengths.
-- [ ] Search for `reverse` for potential optimizations
+- [x] Search for `reverse` for potential optimizations
 - [x] Fix Indefinite Length
   - [x] Enforce constructed construction
   - [x] Enforce same tag numbers for nested elements
 - [x] Contracts / Invariants
   - [x] `BOOLEAN`, `INTEGER`, `ENUMERATED`, `OBJECT IDENTIFIER`, `BIT STRING`, `GeneralizedTime` and `UTCTime` are never less than 0 bytes
 - [ ] More unit testing of `REAL`
+- [ ] Do some more unit testing for extreme lengths.
 - [ ] Cross-Platform Testing
   - [ ] Windows (Which is Big-Endian)
     - [ ] 64-Bit